NetSuite vs Odoo — Annual Ongoing Cost

 Three structural advantages, not a feature checklist.

 Cost structure.
-Odoo hosting and licensing for a mid-market company runs $24,000–$60,000 per year.
-NetSuite's full stack, once you count the Alliance Partner retainer, SuiteApps, BI and ETL tooling, and internal admin headcount, runs $260,000–$830,000 per year.
-That gap is not a discount or a promotional figure.
-It is structural.
-SuiteApps largely disappear on Odoo because inventory, CRM, manufacturing, and accounting are native.
-The BI and ETL spend compresses because the data model is open and directly queryable.
-Admin headcount reduces because there is no integration layer to maintain between siloed modules.
-Odoo erp mid-market deployments consistently land in the $24,000–$60,000 range for companies at $30M–$300M revenue.
+Odoo publishes its licence rate: $38.90 per user per month on the Standard plan, $76.20 on Custom. del.ai hosting is from ~$2k/mo.
+NetSuite's full stack, once you count the Alliance Partner retainer, SuiteApps, BI and ETL tooling, and internal admin headcount, runs $210,000–$680,000 per year in del.ai's cost model.
+The difference is structural rather than promotional: SuiteApps largely disappear on Odoo because inventory, CRM, manufacturing, and accounting are native; BI and ETL spend compresses because the data model is open and directly queryable; admin headcount reduces because there is no integration layer to maintain between siloed modules.
+We do not publish a single annual Odoo range, because seat count and plan tier move it and any single range would be ours rather than Odoo's.

 For the full five-layer cost breakdown, see The Real Cost of NetSuite Nobody Publishes.